 10. New Student Bags

 You’re all set and ready to go, or you’re well into the school year, only to find out you have a new student!
 Ahhh!
-Creating several new student bags helped me out tremendously.
-Any labels I make for my class, I make a few extras.
+Creating several new student bags helped me tremendously.
+For any labels I make for my class, I make a few extras.
 Then, I place them in a gallon bag all ready to go just in case a new student arrives.
 I also include a copy of my PowerPoint and other documents I pass out to parents at the beginning of the year or at Parent Night.

 11. Classroom Library